euphoric-hardware/rocket-chip-publish/README.md

     Resolver.mavenLocal
 )

-libraryDependencies ++= Seq("edu.berkeley.cs" %% "rocketchip" % "1.5-b503f8ac2-SNAPSHOT")
+libraryDependencies ++= Seq("edu.berkeley.cs" %% "rocketchip" % "1.6.0-4fbd2f238-SNAPSHOT")
 ```

 - Why publish snapshots instead of versioned releases?
     - The user-facing API of rocket-chip isn't stable and versioned releases require a stable API surface.
-The minor version of the snapshot releases track the minor Chisel version that is used by rocket-chip.
 Each snapshot is published once and will not be overwritten.
 - Why is the publishing scripting sitting outside rocket-chip?
     - It may be integrated into rocket-chip once proven useful.
 - How are rocket-chip's subprojects (hardfloat, api-config-chipsalliance, rocket-macros) versioned?
     - They are published as snapshots with the same version as rocket-chip.
 Each rocket-chip snapshot uses published snapshot versions of the subprojects (with the exact same version string).
-[See this .pom](https://oss.sonatype.org/content/repositories/snapshots/edu/berkeley/cs/rocketchip_2.12/1.5-0d0fa9001-SNAPSHOT/rocketchip_2.12-1.5-0d0fa9001-SNAPSHOT.pom) as an example.
+[See this .pom](https://oss.sonatype.org/content/repositories/snapshots/edu/berkeley/cs/rocketchip_2.13/1.6.0-4fbd2f238-SNAPSHOT/rocketchip_2.13-1.6.0-4fbd2f238-SNAPSHOT.pom) as an example.